etiennepinchon/webIK/README.md

 Port from VRIK (Unity C#) (part of the FinalIK asset).

-The code has been ported to javascript but still need to be fully debugged.
+The code has been ported to javascript but still needs to be fully debugged.
 Also it is not working correcty.
 Also note that Unity is using left handed rotation but ThreeJS is using right handed rotation and this has not been adapted yet.

 ![](static/screenshot.png)